shahrulandeka/cybersecurity-map/README.md

      4. Analyze threats - Examine existing protections and identify gaps.
 Then, rank threats according to their assigned risk score.
      5. Mitigate risks - Create plan for defending against threats.
 Either you avoid risk, transfer it, reduce it or accept it.
      6. Evaluate findings - Document EVERYTHING during your exercise.
 Fixes should have been applied, makes notes of your successes.
 Record any lessons learned, so you can inform how you approach future threat models.
+     7. One of the keys to threat modeling is asking the right questions:
+         - What are we working on?
+         - What kinds of things can go wrong?
+         - What are we doing about it?
+         - Have we addressed everything?
+         - Did we do a good job?
 4. Attack Tree (A diagram that maps threats to assets)
    - [Example 1]<br><img src="https://i.imgur.com/xr4pW7b.png" height="80%" width="80%" alt="Example 1"/>
    - [Example 2]<br><img src="https://i.imgur.com/RCZjoMq.png" height="80%" width="80%" alt="Example 2"/>